 It is against this backdrop that we consider the reasonableness of Deputy Mustapick's actions.
 After Deputy Elliss left the room, Deputy Mustapick ordered Ms. Griffith to undress and stand bent over with her hands against the wall.
 With Ms. Griffith naked, in an exposed position, and alone in a closed room with only a male deputy, Deputy Mustapick proceeded to grab his penis and make sexually explicit and threatening comments.
 The complaint alleges he "was extremely aggressive while searching Ms. Griffith's genitals."
-R.42 said to her" during the strip search-otherwise, "he would make sure that she was brutalized by the guards."
+R.42 ¶ 78.
+He then warned Ms. Griffith not to tell anyone "about what he did and said to her" during the strip search-otherwise, "he would make sure that she was brutalized by the guards."
 R.42 ¶ 79.
 We conclude Ms. Griffith has stated a plausible violation of the Fourth Amendment.
 Our conclusion is compelled by "the scope of the particular intrusion, the manner in which it is conducted, the justification for initiating it, and the place in which it is conducted."
 Levoy, 788 F.2d at 1439 (quoting Bell, 441 U.S. at 559).

-&lt;sup>29 Joseph was an unpublished Eighth Amendment case, but we rely on it for its commonsense pronouncement that sexual harassment serves no legitimate penological purpose.
+29 Joseph was an unpublished Eighth Amendment case, but we rely on it for its commonsense pronouncement that sexual harassment serves no legitimate penological purpose.
 See 10th Cir.
 R. 32.1(A) ("Unpublished decisions are not precedential, but may be cited for their persuasive value.").